 For more information, read TIPS HOW TO DESIGN SOLAREDGE PV SYSTEMS

 A micro-inverter system has a smaller, mini converter attached to each solar panel using the panel output cables.
-Then the micro-inverters are connected to each other using special "trunk" or AC cables.
-Between 12 to 17 micro-inverters can be wired together to form an AC (alternating current) branch circuit.
-The difference depends on the brand and model chosen.
-Each branch circuit can then be wired (using three #2 to #12 AWG wires) to a 20 Amp circuit breaker in the household electrical panel or in a combiner box.
+Then the micro-inverters are connected to each other using special AC cables.
+Depending on the model, between 11 to 16 micro-inverters can be wired together to form an AC (alternating current) branch circuit.
+Each branch circuit can then be wired (using #2 to #12 AWG wires) to a 20 Amp circuit breaker in the household electrical panel or in a combiner box.
 Given this type of wiring, if a solar panel on an AC branch circuit fails or is partially shaded, it should not impact the performance of the other solar panels on that branch circuit.

-Micro-inverters operate at lower-voltage 240Vac output for use in the home, with each inverter producing around 1 Amp.
-In most locations, a separate AC safety disconnect switch is required near the utility meter to allow for manual disconnect of the system to the utility power grid for fire safety and utility maintenance.
+Micro-inverters operate at lower-voltage 240Vac output for use in the home, with each inverter producing around 1 to 2 Amps.
+A separate AC safety disconnect switch is required near the utility meter to allow for manual disconnect of the system to the utility power grid for fire safety and utility maintenance.

-Micro-inverter systems generally cost 10% more than optimizer systems, and 15% to 20% more than string inverter systems.
+Micro-inverter systems generally cost 10% more than string inverter systems without optimizers.
 They require extra cables, hardware and monitoring equipment.
 Compared to string inverters, micro-inverters can produce 2% more power in direct Sun, and up to 25% more power in shady conditions.
 Compared to optimizers, micro-inverters produce about the same power.
 They also work well when using different roof areas and different orientations.
 They often have 25 year warranties and a longer performance lifetime.
 Micro-inverters are great for easy system expansion.
 They are used with a monitoring system to track performance and troubleshoot each individual module if needed.